openclimatefix/Satip/README.md

 # Satip

-⚠️ Note this repo will soon be deprecated in favour of [satellite-consumer](https://github.com/openclimatefix/satellite-consumer)
+⚠️ Note this repo is deprecated in favour of [satellite-consumer](https://github.com/openclimatefix/satellite-consumer)

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-14-orange.svg?style=flat-square)](#contributors-)